minaminii/eukaryotic_genome_pipelines/README.md

 3. Perform additional polishing using Pilon with short reads.

 ### 2. Genome Annotation

+> [!WARNING]
+> This script is under development and does not work at this time.

 ```bash
 bash annotation.sh -i assembled_genome.fasta -s species_name -t threads